TotallyNotGoingToBeScammed/TotallyNotGoingToBeScammed.github.io/_projects/2_project.markdown

 category: work
 ---

-This is one of the later stages for SwiftPlayground...
-So I made one!
-Can you try to solve it D:?
-My brother cannot.
+This is the puzzle stage I made.
+You can copy the swift code to your playground and try to solve it.
+All written in swift.
+It took me a while to construct this world that can be solved in 5 - 7 lines :D

+Hint : it's inspired by one of the previous stages!

+p.s.
+My brother cannot solve it in less than 7 lines.

 <pre><code>
 let target = Character()